-A call-to-action is messaging that tells a user exactly what you want them to do on your site, and how to do it.
-When you’re clear about what you want users to do as a result of visiting your website, they’re more likely to take that action.
+A call-to-action is messaging that tells a user exactly what you want them to do on your site.
+When you’re clear about what you’re asking of the user, they’re more likely to take that action.

 - Direct Language: Use concise, direct language in calls-to-action, such as “Contact Us” or “Register Now.”

 - Prominent Style: Calls-to-action should stylistically stand out on the page so that they’re easier to locate.
 Consider adding prominent buttons or colors that contrast with the rest of the page’s content.
-Adding the same call-to-action at the beginning and end of your landing pages (or even thoughout the page, if the content is fairly long) can also increase conversion rates by giving users more than one opportunity to take that action.
+Add your call-to-action at the beginning and end of your landing pages (or even throughout the page).
+This can also increase conversion rates by giving users more than one opportunity to take that action.

 Transparency is one of the main pillars of the Google Ad Grants program.
-Providing information about your mission and a concrete way for users to reach you is important in building trust—especially when your organization offers services to the public.
+Providing information about your mission and a concrete way for users to reach you is important in building trust.
+Trust is especially important when you offer services to the public.